openaps/AndroidAPSdocs/docs/EN/Getting-Started/FAQ.md

 ### Changing reservoirs and cannulas
 The change of cartridge cannot be done via AndroidAPS but must be carried out as before directly via the pump.
 * Long press on "Open Loop"/"Closed Loop" on the Home tab of AndroidAPS and select 'Suspend Loop for 1h'
-* Now disconnect the pump and change the reservoir as per pump instructions.
+* Now nnect the pump and change the reservoir as per pump instructions.
 * Also priming and filling tube and cannula can be done directly on the pump.
 In this case use [PRIME/FILL button](../Usage/CPbefore26.md#pump) in the actions tab just to record the change.
 * Once reconnected to the pump continue the loop by long pressing on 'Suspended (X m)'.